DnavaIC/STD-Automation-testing-icsecurity/README.md

 pip install robotframework-appiumlibrary
 ```

-2. Install Android Studio, which includes SDK and installs JDK binaries.
+2. Install Android Studio, which includes SDK and install JDK binarie.

 Once you install your tools and extract the corresponding path, create new system variables.